dmsul/site-source/content/pages/tutorial_stata_to_python.rst

 ~~~~~~~~~~~~~~

 In Python, missing values are represented by a NumPy "not a number" object,
 :code:`np.nan`.
-In Stata, missing (:code:`.`) was larger than every number, so
+In Stata, missing (:code:`.`) is larger than every number, so
-:code:`10 < .` yielded True.
+:code:`10 < .` yields True.
 In Python, :code:`np.nan` is never equal to
+anything.
+Any comparison involving :code:`np.nan` is always False, even
+:code:`np.nan == np.nan`.

-anything, so even :code:`np.nan == np.nan` is False.
-To look for missing values
-in DataFrame columns, use any of the following.
+To look for missing values in DataFrame columns, use any of the following.

 * :code:`df[<varname>].isnull()` returns a vector of True and False values for each
   row of :code:`df[<varname>`.
 * :code:`df[<varname>].notnull()` is the complement of :code:`.isnull()`.
-* The function `np.isnan(<arraylike>)` takes an array and returns True or False
+* The function :code:`np.isnan(<arraylike>)` takes an array and returns True or
-  for each element of the array (a DataFrame is a special type of array).
+  False for each element of the array (a DataFrame is a special type of array).

 Another important difference is that :code:`np.nan` is a floating point data
 type, so any column of a DataFrame that contains missing numbers will be